mcontrerasjaen/html-tutorial-exercises-course/exercises/08-relative-vs-absolute-path/README.md

 > Note: Make sure the image is still displaying correctly after you make your changes.

+3. Make sure the folder name "learn" starts with a dot like this ".learn", make sure to keep the dot.

 ## 💡 Hints:

 + Your absolute path should start with this:**{{publicUrl}}**